Not many people know that lacquer is used to make art pieces. Can you tell us more about this material and how do you use it?

 Layered Form 4, 2004, Urushi, gold leaf, earth powder, 15” x 12” x 6”(h).
 Photo by Takahashi, Noboru – View his works

 The uniqueness of your work made you a world-recognized artist.
-You had many exhibitions in the last years, tell us about your future plans.
+You had many exhibitions in the last years, tell us about your plans.

 I was rather passive recently, so I want to be active and create a new series this year and in 2012.
-I also want to research about the lacquer genus which is growing in the United States.
+I also want to research about the lacquer genus that is growing in the United States.

 FUJITA Toshiaki began working in lacquer when he was a student at Tokyo University of the Arts, because he was attracted by what he calls the mystery of urushi, the name of the natural resin from which lacquer is made.
 After various experiments, he began to create his signature layered forms.
-This involves the application of a finely ground fired clay mixed with urushi (a base cost known as jinoko) everyday for two years.
+This involves the application of a finely ground fired clay mixed with urushi (a base cost known as jinoko) every day for two years.
 As these myriad layers dry, the forms increase in size and develop an organic quality as if they had grown naturally.
 These dark, irregular layered forms, with contrasting bright interiors of red lacquer or gold leaf, were immediately praised in Japan’s art world for their unique embodiments of the synthesized concepts of both the natural urushi tree and the beautiful lacquer art it produces.

 Visit Keiko Gallery’s website.